WindowsXp-Beta/WindowsXp-NOTEs/TOEFL/note/writing.md

 Transition words:

-首先：To begin with / Initially / First of all /
+首先：To begin with / Initially / First of all / First and foremost

 其次：What's more / In addition / Furthermore